This is not an emergency or crisis service. If you are in immediate danger or need urgent medical attention, please call 999.

 Sharing information with other agencies

 Most of the time, whatever you tell us will stay confidential.
 This means we don’t share it with anyone outside of the helpline service.

 However, we may need to share information with other agencies or organisations if we believe a child or vulnerable adult is at risk of serious or immediate harm, or if we are instructed to by a court of law.

 If this is the case, we will always try to get your permission to share this information.

 We can only help in these situations if we have information that identifies you.
-If this happens, we may ask you for your name, contact details or location.
-Even if you do not give us this information during the chat, we do have access to your device’s IP address.
+Even if you do not give us this information during a call or chat, we may have access to your device’s IP address or your phone number.

 Breaking confidentiality without consent

-In extremely rare cases, the Live Chat Helpline may need to share personal information without getting your consent.
+In extremely rare cases, the we may need to share personal information without getting your consent.
 This could be in situations where:

 - You share information that identifies a child or vulnerable adult who is at risk of serious harm.

 - You appear to be unable to give consent or become unconscious during the chat.